 What is the process of a collaborative law divorce?

-Our attorneys understand the mediation and negotiation process of collaborative divorce.
+Our Divorce Lawyers In Virginia Beach understand the mediation and negotiation process of collaborative divorce.
 We work closely with you to find out what you want to accomplish through the process, what your limits are, what you are willing to ultimately accept.
 For example, items such as child support need to be hammered out before collaborative negotiations begin.
 Know what you need, and why.

-Eventually, we meet with your spouse and spouse’s attorney.
+Eventually, we meet with your spouse and spouse’s Divorce Attorney Virginia Beach.
 This “four-way” meeting will probably occur on a regular basis.
 Collaborative divorces often include other professionals like child custody specialists and accountants.
 It is important that these individuals are party-neutral so that their input is not influenced by bias.
 Typically, party-neutral professionals of this sort are committed to helping you settle your case outside of court.

 Sometimes, if the parties are having difficulties reaching agreements, a licensed mediator is brought into the picture.
 Mediators are individuals who are knowledgeable of the law and procedures and are strategic and skilled in guiding the parties to reach an agreement they are satisfied with.

-Both parties and their attorneys sign a “no court” agreement that directs both of the attorneys to withdraw from the case if the case does continue to litigation in court.
+Both parties and their Virginia Beach Divorce Lawyers sign a “no court” agreement that directs both of the attorneys to withdraw from the case if the case does continue to litigation in court.